Deltakit/deltakit/README.md

 pip install deltakit
 ```

-`deltakit` is composed of four main sub-packages:
+`deltakit` is composed of four main sub-packages installed as dependencies for the main `deltakit` metapackage:

 * `deltakit-core`:
 * `deltakit-circuit`: